-ADME, Molecular Targets, Docking and Dynamic Simulation Studies of Phytoconstituents of Cymbopogon citratus (DC.)
+ADME, Molecular Targets, Docking, and Dynamic Simulation Studies of Phytoconstituents of Cymbopogon citratus (DC.)

 Authors

-• Iseoluwa Isaac Ajayi Department of Biological Sciences, Bamidele Olumilua University of Education, Nigeria https://orcid.org/0000-0002-0839-6164
+• Iseoluwa Isaac Ajayi Department of Biological Sciences, Bamidele Olumilua University of Education, Science and Technology, Nigeria https://orcid.org/0000-0002-0839-6164

 • Toluwase Hezekiah Fatoki Department of Biochemistry, Federal University Oye-Ekiti, Nigeria https://orcid.org/0000-0003-3202-9855

-• Ayodele Sunday Alonge Department of Biological Sciences, Bamidele Olumilua University of Education, Nigeria https://orcid.org/0009-0003-0161-3298
+• Ayodele Sunday Alonge Department of Biological Sciences, Bamidele Olumilua University of Education, Science and Technology, Nigeria https://orcid.org/0009-0003-0161-3298

 • Ibrahim Olabayode Saliu Department of Genetics, Washington University School of Medicine, USA